snetsystems/cloudhub/README.md

-# SCMP (Snet Cloud Monitoring Portal) - 1.0.0
+# CloudHub - 1.0.0

 ## Intro

-**SCMP** is **another branch** of an open-source web application derived from Influxdata's **_Chronograf_** written in Go and React.js that provides the tools to visualize your monitoring data and easily create alerting and automation rules.
+**CloudHub** is **another branch** of an open-source web application derived from Influxdata's **_Chronograf_** written in Go and React.js that provides the tools to visualize your monitoring data and easily create alerting and automation rules.

-Therefore, SCMP will be enhanced by adding our direction, such as automation of configuration management and monitoring the systems or applications over several Clouds.
+Therefore, CloudHub will be enhanced by adding our direction, such as automation of configuration management and monitoring the systems or applications over several Clouds.

-SCMP has been started with _Chronograf_ version **1.7.11**.
+CloudHub has been started with _Chronograf_ version **1.7.11**.

 ### Using the basic common features

-As we follow on using guides like the way of _TICK_ Script or _Flux_ queries, for more informations of the basic common features between _Chronograf_ 1.7.11 and SCMP refer to the following link.<br>
+As we follow on using guides like the way of _TICK_ Script or _Flux_ queries, for more informations of the basic common features between _Chronograf_ 1.7.11 and CloudHub refer to the following link.<br>
 [Github for **_chronograf_**](https://github.com/influxdata/chronograf/blob/master/README.md)<br>
 [Documents for **_TICK Stack_**](https://docs.influxdata.com/)